lorebindi/ReacSim/README.md

   Specifies one or more SBML file paths to process.
 Both relative and absolute paths are supported.

 - `--max-time-gillespie <time>`
-  Defines a timeout (in seconds) for the Gillespie simulation.
+  Defines a timeout (in seconds) for the Gillespie simulation (optional)
   - If `time > 0`:
     - The Gillespie simulation runs with a timeout.
     - If the simulation completes within the timeout, the result is used.